yzhouas/yzhouas.github.io/_pages/about.md

 * 7 May, 2018.
 In the multi-model emotional behavior challenge, We ranked 3rd place in arousal task.
 The leaderboard is [here](https://www2.informatik.uni-hamburg.de/wtm/OMG-EmotionChallenge/#).
 The technical report is [here](https://arxiv.org/abs/1805.00625).
 Results are presented at WCCI/IJCNN 2018.
 * 19 April, 2018.
 One [paper](https://arxiv.org/abs/1804.07353) related to unsupervised representation learning appears in arxiv.
 * 27 Feb, 2018.
 One [Survey](https://ieeexplore.ieee.org/abstract/document/8373914) related to low-quality face detection is accepted by FG 2018.
 * 3 Jun, 2017.
-Our pose-dependent facial expression recognition system ranked 1st in the challenge of [FERA2017](https://arxiv.org/abs/1702.04174).
-The associated [paper](https://ieeexplore.ieee.org/abstract/document/7961835) is accepted by FG 2017.
+Our HKUST Team 'Pose-dependent facial expression recognition system' ranked 1st in the challenge of [FERA2017](https://arxiv.org/abs/1702.04174).
+The associated [paper](https://ieeexplore.ieee.org/abstract/document/7961835) is accepted in FG 2017.